box-products/handbook/making-a-career.md

 The average tenure of employees working at many technology companies today is shockingly low.
 At both Amazon and Google, it's [just around one year](http://www.techrepublic.com/blog/career-management/tech-companies-have-highest-turnover-rate/).
-At Box Products, we're aiming for higher.
+At SALT Insure, we're aiming for higher.
 We want to build a company that people can be proud of and want to work for every day.
-When you work at Box Products, it should absolutely be feasible to think about this as the place for making a life-long career.
+When you work at SALT Insure, it should absolutely be feasible to think about this as the place for making a life-long career.

 ## Mastery & Titles

-Advancing your career at Box Products doesn't mean giving up on your craft.
+Advancing your career at SALT Insure doesn't mean giving up on your craft.
 Whether you work in programming, design, ops, support, or whatever, you can become better at the work itself and level-up that way.
 This is especially important since we're a relatively small company with just two layers of managerial cake: executives and team managers.
 And both the [executives and managers](/appendix-01-managers) still spend the majority